daniel-thompson/pinebook-pro-debian-installer/README.md

    factory distro did not include this feature so it it not possible to install a LUKS filesystem from this distro.
-However you can make a temporary unencrypted install with this installer and then use the temporary OS to perform a full encypted install.
+However you can make a temporary unencrypted install with this installer and then use the temporary OS to perform a full encrypted install.
  * `DRYRUN=y` - Show the commands the installer would "like" to run but do not execute any of them.
  * `MMCBLK=<blkdev>` - (deprecated) alias for `BLKDEV=`